Root Cause & Impact Analysis

 1. First, configure Data Streams.
 Utilize the connector for existing systems or create the custom connectors for the systems that don’t already exist in Acure.
 Process the tasks for integration and start the collection of data.

-2. After collecting the data and correlation setup, you can see the status of the entire IT infrastructure on a single screen.
-It is visible on the maps, plus you can program it via scripts.
+2. After collecting the data and correlation setup, you can see the status of the entire IT infrastructure and information about all incidents on a single screen.

-There are three types of root cause analysis in Acure:
+There are two types of root cause analysis in Acure:

 Root cause by topology

 Topology shows the whole IT infrastructure like a tree with the relationships between configuration items.
-You can see the health of root CI and easily identify the problem item using the connections elements on the graph.
+You can click on affected CI to see the detals of the health and easily identify the problem item using the connections on the graph.

 Root cause by context